jlelong/LaTeX-Workshop-wiki/View.md

 ## SyncTeX

-The javascript built-in version of SyncTeX is used by default.
-See [settings](#latex-workshopsynctexsynctexjsenabled).
+The javascript built-in version of SyncTeX is used for backward sync by default.
 See [Using SyncTeX with an external viewer](#using-synctex-with-an-external-viewer) also.

 ### Usage